mech/Notes/HR/jobline.md

 > Today my Jawbone is a fairly basic data collection device.
 It knows that I walked 8,000 steps and slept too little, but it doesn't drive me to action other than providing me with a visualization of the data.
 In the Age of Context this will change, as larger and larger data sets of sensor data, combined with other data combined with intelligent analytics allows data to become actionable.

+---
+> The Twitter vs. Instagram experience is really reinforcing what matters when designing a product.
+What kind of behavior can we encourage?
+What kind of moments can we create for people?
+What do people anticipate before they use something?
+How does it leave them feeling when they’re done?
+These are now some of the most important questions for me when working on a design. - [Look and Feel and Feel](https://signalvnoise.com/posts/3868-look-and-feel-and-feel)

 ## Microservices

 Bounded Context - Identify discrete business capabilities (functions).
 Functions govern part of enterprise data model.